AirtokAI/AirtokAPI/README.md

 ## Support

-For issues or questions about the API, please contact support at support@airtok.ai
+For issues or questions about the API, please contact support at admin@airtok.ai